 The Role of Love Languages in Emotional Connection

-According to Dr. Gary Chapman there are five love languages, that represent various ways people express and experience love.
-For example, as one may want verbal affirmation, another may feel loved best by the time spent.
-Source
+According to Dr. Gary Chapman there are five love languages that represent various ways people express and experience love.
+For example, as one may want verbal affirmation, another may feel loved best by the time spent (Karantzas, 2023).

-According to the Greater Good Science Center at UC Berkeley, even though empirical studies on love languages is still evolving, many therapists and couples use them as useful tool in communicating emotions to build intimacy in everyday life.
+Even though empirical studies on love languages are still evolving, many therapists and couples use them as useful tool in communicating emotions to build intimacy in everyday life.
 Chapman’s model encourages self-awareness and reflection which are two key components of emotional intelligence.

 The Five Love Languages